Periyaraja/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
-Hence, the program to perform Arithmetic and Logical operations was executed successfully and the correct outputs were obtained.
+Thus, the Arithmetic and Logical operations in 8086 Assembly Language were successfully executed, and the expected outputs were obtained.